Stephen Gillett

 Stephen Gillett (born January 20, 1976) is an American businessman, entrepreneur and technology leader.
-He is currently the President and Chief Executive Officer at Verily, formerly Google Life Sciences.
-He was chief executive officer of Chronicle Security, an Alphabet company born out of X, the moonshot factory and founded in 2016.
-Gillett is also an active adviser at Google Ventures and X (formerly GoogleX).
+He is currently the Chairman and Chief Executive Officer at Verily, formerly Google Life Sciences.
+He was Chief Executive Officer of Chronicle Security, an Alphabet company born out of X, the moonshot factory and founded in 2016.
+Gillett is also an active adviser at X (formerly GoogleX).

 Early life and education

 Gillett was born in Los Angeles, California.
 He is of Lebanese descent, his father being from Tripoli, Lebanon.
 Gillett moved to Eugene, Oregon, at middle-school age and later attended the University of Oregon.
 While there, he was a member of the Oregon Ducks football team and participated in the 1996 Cotton Bowl Classic.
 Gillett graduated with a bachelor's degree before attending San Francisco State University, where he received his master's in business administration.

 Career

 Corbis

-Gillett joined Corbis in 2006 as Chief Information Officer a digital media company owned by Microsoft, where he worked directly under founder Bill Gates.
+In 2006, Gillett joined Corbis, a digital media company founded by Bill Gates, as Chief Information Officer.
 In that role, Stephen was responsible for global technology, engineering and leading platform efforts for Corbis' e-commerce and multimedia licensing business.
 Gillett opened a Corbis gallery in the three-dimensional virtual world of Second Life, the online game that has grown to more than 9 million residents since its birth in 2003.